TsigelnikovNikita/hardhat_template/README.md

 - OPTIMIZER_RUNS: amount of runs for your optimizer.
 By default it is 200.
 - REPORT_GAS: enable (true) or disable (false) report about spended gas by your contract.
 This report will be generated when running test.
 By default is false.
+- DEFAULT_NETWORK: default network will be used when you run tasks, scripts and test.
+By default is "hardhat".
 - RINKEBY_NETWORK_URI: URI of the Rinkeby RPC server.
 By default is empty.
 If you won't add this variable, you won't be able to use this network.
 It's strongly recommended don't add private info into the project files dirrectly.